5 tips for managing supply chain disruption

 Additionally, investors and other stakeholders expect companies to measure their impact on the people and the planet and provide evidence of these sustainable practices.
 Meeting these expectations can contribute to managing and preventing supply chain disruption.
 Consequently, businesses’ ability to negotiate frequent disruption in their supply chain is more critical than ever to long-term success and resilience.

 What is supply chain disruption?

-Supply chain disruption is the disturbance of an organisation’s normal operations.
-Depending on the disruption level, it may impact productivity, business reputation or profit, as well as affect the people working for the organisation or their suppliers.
+Supply chain disruption is the disturbance of an organisation’s normal operations and product network.
+Depending on the disruption level, it may impact productivity, business reputation or profit, as well as the people working for the organisation or their suppliers.

-Today’s global supply chains are at constant risk of disruption, and the risk typically increases with increased complexity.
-Therefore, the level of impact for a business may vary depending on the infrastructure and resilience of its supply chain.
+Today’s global supply chains are at constant risk of disruption, and the risk typically increases with greater supply chain complexity.
+Therefore, the level of impact for a business may vary depending on the infrastructure and resilience of their supply chain.